 The following post appeared on The Careerist blog on June 30.
 The blog has moved to a new location—click here.
+(The Careerist is now behind paywall.
+To get five free posts a month, please register.)

 Women are notoriously wimpy about advocating for themselves about compensation.
 Instead of marching into their manager's office and asking for a raise, women will sit in their chair and just hope (and pray) that eventually their hard work will be rewarded.